Identifying unofficial invoices and registers

 You may receive an unsolicited invoice to add your trade mark to a register that appears to provide you with worldwide rights.
 However, all this registration does is list your trade mark on a virtual list that is public.
 There are no rights or protections that come with this registration.

-The following is an example of a deceptive invoice from ‘World Organisation for Trade Marks’:
+The following is an example of a deceptive invoice:

-We're aware of many instances where applicants are invited to register their IP on a copyright register, usually for a fee.
+We're aware that some private companies may invite IP rights applicants to register their IP on a copyright register, usually for a fee.
+In most cases, this practice isn't illegal.